awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Reference.md

 ## Aurora MySQL stored procedures<a name="AuroraMySQL.Reference.StoredProcs"></a>

  You can call the following stored procedures while connected to the primary instance in an Aurora MySQL cluster\.
 These procedures control how transactions are replicated from an external database into Aurora MySQL, or from Aurora MySQL to an external database\.
-To learn how to use replication based on global transaction identifiers \(GTIDs\) with Aurora MySQL, see [Using GTID\-based replication for Aurora MySQL](mysql-replication-gtid.md)\.
+To learn how to use replication based on global transaction identifiers \(GTIDs\) with Aurora MySQL, see [Using GTID\-based replication for Amazon Aurora MySQL](mysql-replication-gtid.md)\.

 **Topics**
 + [mysql\.rds\_assign\_gtids\_to\_anonymous\_transactions \(Aurora MySQL version 3 and higher\)](#mysql_assign_gtids_to_anonymous_transactions)